koloyyee/value_finder/README.md

 and if the link is not on the Finviz screener page, when any of the above failed the input will not be saved

+### Ticker lookup and bookmarking

-This extension will support search by ticker and return the Finviz company page.
+This extension will support search by ticker and return the Finviz company page, with the sec 10k, 10q, 40f and 144 filing link.
+During the input of the ticker search, application should suggest ticker based on input ticker or input company name, or company cik.The application supports bookmarking and group by the ticker but no duplicate links allowed.

+### Note taking

+Value finder will support note taking features, user can highlight the text from html file and automatically shared to the side panel on the right, all the notes will have a title input, quote, note text field, optional ticker, and optional tagging.
+The notes can be export as a csv, text or json(?), can be exported a single note, group by ticker, group by tag, or all notes.